abrennec/lecture_theo_bg_audio_graphics/03_graphics_rendering/submissions/transformation_group/rotate_withAnnotations.md

 Just like [translating](./translate.md), *rotating* something means converting (or transforming) it's coordinate space into another one.
 For an object, this works by multiplying the objects current transformation matrix with a rotation matrix.

-> ANNOTATION: I think I got it wrong here, sorry folks.
+> ANNOTATION: I think I got something mixed up here, sorry folks.
 > If I understood Angela's [video lecture](https://owncloud.gwdg.de/index.php/s/zwUNl0K7QPoPBPU) correctly, the object's new rotation is calculated by using the following initial parameters: the angle amount you want to rotate and the axis you want to rotate around.
 So we have to calculate a VECTOR and a MATRIX and not 2 matrices.
 > Depending on what axis we want to rotate around, the calculations are different (see ~ 36:10 in the video lecture for the different calculations).

 Every object in a scene has a transformation matrix in which it's translation, rotation and scaling are stored.
 Usually, the contents of this matrix can be accessed and edited directly by the user or scripts.

+> ANNOTATION: Sorry, I don't think the storage matrix is itself a transformation matrix.
+However, this is probably just nomenclature for us and shouldn't be relevant to our applications.

 As an example for 3D objects, this is the "Transform" Component of a GameObject in Unity:

 ![cropped screenshot from Unity](./rotation_screenshotUnity.PNG)